ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 ## Step 2: Basic lumen's pipeline

-1. Segment the lumen of the images, taking a bit more that is strictly at your sight.
-I.e. You should paint as a lumen a bit of apical cells.If you don’t know how to segment the lumen of each image, you can do it with Photoshop following the next steps:
+1. Segment the lumen of the images, taking a bit more that is strictly at your sight, i.e. you should paint as a lumen a bit of apical cells.
+If you don’t know how to segment the lumen of each image, you can do it with Photoshop following the next steps:

 	1. Load the image which contains the lumen (file->open->select your image).